keith-dev/openbsd/src/distrib/i386/common/install.md

 	# Manually configure the MBR.
 	cat << __EOT

-Your will now create a single MBR partition to contain your OpenBSD data.
+You will now create a single MBR partition to contain your OpenBSD data.
 This partition must have an id of 'A6'; must *NOT* overlap other partitions; and must be marked as the only active partition.